Readathon fundraising ideas that are easier to run.

 Should a readathon track minutes, pages, or books?

-Minutes are often easiest for elementary schools because parents and teachers can log them consistently across grade levels.
+Minutes are often easiest for elementary schools, because parents and teachers can log them consistently across grade levels and reading abilities.

 Can a readathon work without paper pledge forms?

 Yes.
-Schools can still send home printed instructions, but donation collection can happen through online student pages.
+Schools can still send home printed instructions, but donation collection can happen through online student pages instead of paper forms and cash.

 Bring your next readathon online.